 May: Beginning of the Move

 The end of the long rainy season is in May.
 Herds are on the move!
 1.5 million wildebeest, together with thousands of zebras and gazelles, are heading north in huge columns up to 25 miles (40km) long in search of water and grazing.
 These herds are passing through the area around Moru Kopjes and west of Seronera.
-The animals are moving more quickly and also take different routes, making it tricky to see the migration.
+The animals are moving more quickly and also take different routes, making it tricky to see the migration at times.

 June: Grumeti River Crossing